 And while one might assume that artificially sweetened sodas might reduce risk of disease, this was not indicated in a 2009 study from the University of Texas.
 Here researchers found that diet soda increased the risk of type 2 diabetes by 67% and increased metabolic syndrome (which includes cardiovascular disease) by 36%.

-From these conclusive human studies it appears that men and women metabolize sugar differently, and thus tend to have different long term disease responses.
+From these conclusive human studies it appears that men and women metabolize sugar differently.
+Thus they tend to have different long term disease responses.
 Increased refined sugar consumption affects insulin response and insulin sensitivity (and thus glucose resistance) among the cells.
 This can create long term changes in the way the body manages glucose, produces and utilizes insulin, and stores fat – because unused glucose will become converted to fat cells when not used for energy.

 The relationship between sugar-sweetened sodas and obesity has also been proven among various studies over the past decade.
 This has expanded the relationship between refined sugar and the metabolic diseases of heart disease and diabetes.

-One of the relationships pointed out by the Harvard researchers was that the caramel color in cola also produces increased glycation end products, which has been linked to insulin resistance.
+One of the relationships pointed out by the Harvard researchers was that the caramel color in cola also produ es increased glycation end products, which has been linked to insulin resistance.
 The research found that the men tended to drink cola sodas.